pawsaw/subscription-manager/README.md

 const sm: SubscriptionManager<string> = createSubscriptionManager();
 ```

 Here _string_ is the data type of the channel, as default.
-Other data types are acceptable, but less unusual.
+Other data types are acceptable, but less usual.

 Here a Subscription Manager is created, where the channels are of the datatype _number_: